-An owner or operator of a chromate spraying operation shall remove personal protective equipment in a manner that minimizes fugitive emissions.
+An owner or operator of a chromate spraying operation shall remove personal protective equipment in a manner that minimizes fugitive emissions. - (k) Pressure Drop Across Filter Media - (1) Beginning January 1, 2023, aAn owner or operator of a facility with a chromate spraying operation shall: - (A) Beginning January 1, 2023 or the date specified in subparagraph (d)(2)(B) for facilities meeting the requirements in subparagraph (d)(1)(B), whichever is later, finstall a pressure gauge to continuously monitor the pressure drop across the spray booth final stage filter media; and - (B) Beginning January 1, 2023, Mamaintain the pressure drop across the spray booth final stage filter media at or below the maximum pressure drop specified in a South Coast AQMD permit or the filter manufacturer's recommended maximum pressure drop, whichever is lower.

-- (k) Pressure Drop Across Filter Media - (1) Beginning January 1, 2023, an owner or operator of a facility with a chromate spraying operation shall: - (A) Install a pressure gauge to continuously monitor the pressure drop across the spray booth final stage filter media; and - (B) Maintain the pressure drop across the spray booth final stage filter media at or below the maximum pressure drop specified in a South Coast AQMD permit or the filter manufacturer's recommended maximum pressure drop, whichever is lower. - (2) An owner or operator of a facility with a chromate spraying operation shall maintain the pressure drop across the spray booth final stage filter media at or above the minimum pressure drop pursuant to Table 4 Minimum Pressure Drop Across Final Stage Filters.
+(k) (2) An owner or operator of a facility with a chromate spraying operation shall maintain the pressure drop across the spray booth final stage filter media at or above the minimum pressure drop pursuant to Table 4 - Minimum Pressure Drop Across Final Stage Filters.